4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 It’s easy to lose sight of what is important when pantsing.

-A scene is started and delves into the beautiful setting it takes place in, but after two pages of lovely descriptions about the outside of a sacred temple, it becomes obvious that it’s actually not important because most of the scene takes place inside the building.
+A scene might begin with the beautiful setting, but after two pages of lovely descriptions about the outside of a sacred temple, it becomes obvious that it’s actually not important because most of the scene takes place inside the building.

 Perhaps a side character is introduced.
 This person is mentioned in the briefest of manner, seemingly having no importance to the story.
 Later, their role turns out to be much bigger than originally thought and their introduction was completely unbefitting of their part.
 Why is this a problem?